kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ![alt](../resources/dev-flow.jpg)

-For developers, they need to prepare an application code repository in addition to the KubeVela configuration repository.
-After the user updates the code in the application repository, a CI needs to be configured to automatically build the image and push it to the image registry.
-KubeVela listens for the latest images in the registry, automatically updates the image configuration in the repository, and finally updates the application configuration in the cluster.
+Developers writes the application source code and push it to a Git repo (aka app repo).
+Once app repo updates, the CI will build the image and push it to the image registry.
+KubeVela watches the image registry, and updates the image in config repo.
+Finally, it will apply the config to the cluster.

 User can update the configuration in the cluster automatically when the code is updated.